ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 **srun**

-The srun command initiates an interactive job on compute nodes.
+The srun command can be used to initiate an interactive job on compute nodes.

 For example, the following command: